vindar/tgx/docs/tools.md

-@page tools_mesh Mesh and image tools
+@page tools_mesh Mesh, image and font tools

 TGX can be used as a pure header-style Arduino library, but the repository also contains tools that make larger projects easier to maintain:

 - mesh conversion tools for static 3D models;
 - texture export helpers;
+- font conversion tools;
 - mesh inspection and visualization helpers.

 The tools are optional.
 A sketch that only uses hand-written geometry or already generated headers does not need